consensus-shipyard/ipc-libs/README.md

 ### Build requirements
 To build the IPC Agent you need to have Rust installed in your environment.
 The current MSRV (Minimum Supported Rust Version) is nightly-2022-10-03 due to some test build dependencies.
 A working version is tracked in rust-toolchain (this is picked up by rustup automatically).
 You can look for instructions on [how to run Rust and rustup following this link](https://www.rust-lang.org/tools/install).

+> According to the operating system you are running, you may have to install additional dependencies not installed in your system to follow these instructions like `build-essentials`, `libssl-dev`, `git`, `curl`.
+If something fails while building the binaries double-check these dependencies.

 ### Build instructions
 To build the binary for the IPC agent you need to build the requirements in your environment, clone this repo, and build the binary following these steps:
 ```bash